Gov. Cuomo grants five pardons, five commutations

-Cuomo resigned last week, after a bombshell report from the New York Attorney General’s office accused him of sexually harassing multiple women.
+Cuomo announced his resignation last week, after a bombshell report from the New York Attorney General’s office accused him of sexually harassing multiple women.

 His resignation is set to take effect Monday at 11:59 p.m.
 Lt.
 Governor Kathy Hochul will be sworn in as governor at 12:00 a.m.
 Tuesday.